-These are an important segment of Indian Financial system, raising funds from the public directly or indirectly and lend them to ultimate spenders.
-They perform brokering such as accepting deposits, making loans and advances, leasing, hire purchase etc. The funds raised by such means are then lent to various wholesale and retail traders, small scale industries, self-employed persons.
+These are an important segment of the Indian Financial system, raising funds from the public directly or indirectly and lend them to ultimate spenders.
+They perform brokering such as accepting deposits, making loans and advances, leasing, hire purchase, etc. The funds raised by such means are then lent to various wholesale and retail traders, small scale industries, self-employed persons.

 Regulations governing NBFC Compliance are:

 To protect the interests of the individuals, investors as well as, borrowers, (some NBFC were reportedly charging exorbitant interest rates and/or using coercive practices to recollect their loan amount), RBI conducts frequent screening and framed new frameworks to address risks, gaps and arbitrage.